-Why Cloud Computing can be a pain or a big risk depending of the use case (money, ownership and more).
+Why Cloud Computing can be a pain or a big risk depending on the use case (money, ownership, and more).
 Self-Hosting and Cloud need to work together.

 Countries & Laws